hspec/sensei/README.md

 :set makeprg=seito\ \\\|\ sed\ 's/\\x1B\\[[0-9;]*[JKmsu]//g'
 ```

+### Emacs Integration

+Similarly you can use `sensei` to load the result of the last test run into emacs
+buffer by executing `M-x compile` in emacs.

+For this to work you can create a `Makefile` as described in Option 1 above.

 ## Development

 If you want to use `sensei` while hacking on `sensei` you will need to tell